Ozempic vs Mounjaro Vs Trulicity. Which One is BETTER For A Diabetic?

 For Diabetic Patients Specifically: What Matters Most

-The video is framed around diabetes management, not just weight loss, and that distinction matters.
+The video is framed around diabetes management, more than weight loss, and that distinction matters.
 For a type 2 diabetic, the primary goal is glucose control measured by HbA1c.
 Weight loss is a welcome secondary benefit but not the main endpoint.
 In this context, the choice between drugs depends on several factors.

 If your HbA1c is severely elevated, above 9%, Mounjaro at its higher doses may be the most effective single agent.
 The SURPASS trials showed it bringing some patients from HbA1c levels of 10% down to below 7% on drug alone, which is exceptional.
 However, starting a potent medication at high doses in a patient with very high blood sugar requires careful monitoring for hypoglycemia, especially if they are also on insulin or sulfonylureas.